Creating a Career Development Plan: Tips and Strategies

 - Career advancement opportunities are increased.

-The process of creating a career plan requires evaluating strengths and weaknesses of skillsets then implementing active steps to professional development.
+The process of creating a career plan requires evaluating strengths and weaknesses of skillsets and then taking proactive steps towards professional development.

-The first step in establishing your career development plan is to assess your skills, competencies strengths, areas of strength, and areas for improvement.
+The first step when creating your career development plan is to review your abilities, capabilities, strengths, and areas for improvement.

 Ask yourself these questions: